tmux-plugins/tmux-fpp/README.md

 ### Key bindings

-In any tmux mode:

-- `f` - "fpp" for a new window with a Facebook PathPicker selection of your tty.
+- `prefix + f` - open a new window with a fpp selection of your current tmux pane.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)